sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 8. Protect shared variables and resources from inappropriate concurrent access
 9. Avoid the use of known vulnerable functions (e.g., printf, strcat, strcpy etc.)

+#### 4. Protct Data at Rest

-#### 4. Encrypting Data in Transit
+#### 5. Protct Data in Transit

+1. Encrypt data in transit
+2. Ensure secure communication channels are properly configured
-1. Utilize TLS connections for all connectivity between a client and external-facing, HTTP-based services
+3. Utilize TLS connections for all connectivity between a client and external-facing, HTTP-based services
-2. Ensure the TLS connections do not fall back to insecure or unencrypted communication
+4. Ensure the TLS connections do not fall back to insecure or unencrypted communication
-3. Utilize a single standard TLS implementation with (preferably the latest) secure version of TLS
+5. Utilize a single standard TLS implementation with (preferably the latest) secure version of TLS
-4. Ensure the TLS connections are configured appropriately to validate certificates received before communicating and checking revocation status
+6. Ensure the TLS connections are configured appropriately to validate certificates received before communicating and checking revocation status

 #### References